hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 With paid and trial accounts, you must create a workspace before migrating to remote state.
 Make sure you are in the workshop organization (not your sandbox), then create a new workspace.

+???
+**Make sure you are in the shared workshop organization, not your personal sandbox org.**

 ---
 name: change-to-local-exec
 Change to Local Execution